-D. Members may seek external review only after they have exhausted all applicable levels of internal review or received a final internal adverse benefit determination.
+D. Members may seek external review only after they have exhausted all

 3. For all internal appeals of adverse benefit determinations, the plan or the vendor reviewing the appeal will provide the member, free of charge, with any new or additional evidence or rationale considered, relied upon, or generated by the plan or the vendor in connection with reviewing the claim or the appeal and will give the member an opportunity to respond to such new evidence or rationale before issuing a final internal adverse determination.